Table of Contents

 Quick Overview

-This recipe is straightforward and beginner-friendly.
-The dough is made from atole, masa harina, and annatto for color, while the filling is a rich blend of seasoned meat and vegetables.
-You’ll need about 30 minutes of prep time and 20 minutes of cooking time to enjoy these crispy delights!
+The recipe is simple and manageable, even for beginners.
+The crust is flavoured with atole masa harina and annatto (for colouring), and the filling is a savoury mix of seasoned meat and vegetables.
+You’ll need half an hour or so of prep time and another 20 minutes of cooking time to enjoy these crunchy little bites!

 - For the Dough: